Validator

 The noRecurse

-property indicates whether the validation procedure should skip recursion into nested options.
+property indicates whether the validator should skip recursion into nested options.

 Validation rules